Changing an employee from casual to permanent

 If you have a casual employee who has started working for you permanently, or had a change of contract, you may need to change their leave settings in Thankyou Payroll.

-If they were set on 8% of gross being paid into each pay, or included in existing pay rate (don't pay) then they should have no leave liability.
-This means you can change them over to "rate set as per the holidays act" without any difficulties.
+If your employee was set on 8% of gross being paid into each pay, or included in existing pay rates (don't pay) then they should have no leave liability.
+This means you can change them over to the rate set as per the holidays act easily.

 You need to make sure to set their leave anniversary and date of most recent addition of leave to the start of their new contract/working situation.
 If you don't you'll end up double paying the 8% already paid into each pay.

-If holiday pay has been paid, but should have been recorded as annual leave due to an error in employee set up you will need to set up a correction pay.
+If holiday pay has been paid, but should have been recorded as annual leave due to an error in employee set up you will need to set up a correction pay and email us to help you process that.